mo7aammd/Kotlin-Encryption-AES/README.md

 # Kotlin-Encryption-AES
-# incrypted text by AES algorthim with key
+# encrypt text by AES algorthim with key